mahdiabdollahpour/Neural-Dialogue-System/README.md

 - [ ] Using state_is_tuple in char level

-- [x] printing number of trainable parameter
+- [x] Printing number of trainable parameter

-- [ ] running word level with new changes
+- [ ] Running word level with new changes

-- [ ] using estimator
+- [ ] Using Estimator

-- [ ] converting string data to indexes takes long
+- [X] Converting string data to indexes takes long not to do it every time

-- [ ] code is dirty I've got to clean it
+- [ ] Code is dirty I've got to clean it

-- [x] saving is not handled in seq2seq
+- [x] Saving is not handled in seq2seq

+- [x] Plotting loss

+- [ ] Adding Dropout